South Carolina solar offer guide

 Solar panels do not automatically power a home during an outage.
 Battery design, critical loads, and grid isolation equipment must be reviewed separately.

-State solar data snapshot
+State solar basics

 4.58 kWh/m2/day

-Common peak month
+Common peak production month

 June

-Fountain Inn (60.4 F)
+Fountain Inn (60.4 F avg.)

 Greenville (230,766)